RfidResearchGroup/ChameleonUltra/docs/firmware.md

 When a slot is selected, the LED shows what type of card is loaded with the following color code:

-- Green: HF card loaded
+- 🟢 HF card loaded
-- Blue: LF card loaded
+- 🔵 LF card loaded
-- Red: Both HF and LF loaded
+- 🔴 Both HF and LF loaded

 When a dual HF/LF slot is activated by an external field, it will turn green or blue according to the frequency.

 The application controls the buttons.
 The behavior of the buttons is customizable via the CLI or a GUI.
 The default behavior is the following:

-- `A` short press: Select previous slot
+- 🅐 short press: Select previous slot

-- `B` short press: Select next slot
+- 🅑 short press: Select next slot

-- `A` long press: Copy LF or HF tag UID (only Ultra, not Lite)
+- 🅐 long press: Copy LF or HF tag UID (only Ultra, not Lite)

-- `B` long press: Copy LF or HF tag UID (only Ultra, not Lite)
+- 🅑 long press: Copy LF or HF tag UID (only Ultra, not Lite)

 *About UID copy*: the action depends on the current slot support.
 So to be able to copy an EM4100 LF tag, the slot must be configured firstly to emulate an EM4100 tag.
 And to be able to copy a HF 14a tag, the slot must be configured for the right type of HF tag.
 Only the UID will be copied, not the data.